c-ding-math/functor-network/README.md

 ## About the project

-This is the source code for the [Functor Network](https://www.functor.network) web platform - a blog community for mathematicians.
+This is the source code for the [Functor Network](https://www.functor.network) - a blog platform for mathematicians.
 The term "mathematician" here is used in a broad sense, encompassing people studying math at any level, as well as professionals in related fields.
 While we provide special support for mathematicians, anyone can register a blog site on our platform and express themselves on a variety of topics, whether they're related to math or not.

 ## Features